 Advanced Entry options are available to graduates in suitable subjects, and holders of other suitable qualifications.
 Examples would include Agriculture graduates, and graduates of courses carrying rural professional accreditation by the Royal Institution of Chartered Surveyors.
 In all cases however, there will be a minimum study requirement for the Harper Adams award.

 Enrolment takes place in January, during an induction/tuition week.
 Further study is then supported online through a Virtual Learning Environment, with students returning to university later in the year for further campus tuition, group visits and assessment.
 Students are encouraged to get together between campus visits, to visit local markets, meat processors and other related activities.
 The programme is presented from January to July to leave the latter half of the year clear for the all-important peak period in sales.
 Candidates will start with the University Foundation Certificate, which involves studying six modules over two years, three per annum.
 This will achieve Associate Status with LAA/IAAS.
-There is then the opportunity to move on to the Certificate of Higher Education, consisting of a further three modules over two years.
+There is then the opportunity to move on to the Certificate of Higher Education, consisting of a further four modules over two years.
 All the modules are graded at Level 4 in the National Framework for Higher Education Qualifications.
 This is equivalent in level to the first year of a degree course.

 The University Foundation Certificate has been designed to provide the bedrock of knowledge and skills needed by anybody aspiring to competent livestock auction practice.
 The Certificate of Higher Education builds on this basic knowledge for future mart managers and directors by looking at a broader curriculum in the context of livestock operations and management.
 The teaching staff of the University include professionally-qualified auctioneers and valuers with extensive industry experience.
 They will also be supported by practitioners who are at the forefront of current market operations and practice.